Astellas faces U.S. probe over patient assistance charity support

 Companies, including Pfizer Inc and Johnson & Johnson have received subpoenas seeking information related to their support of such charities.
 United Therapeutics Corp in July said it set aside $210 million to resolve claims arising from the probe.

-The probe by the U.S. Attorney’s Office for the District of Massachusetts has also led to subpoenas to, among others, Gilead Sciences Inc; Valeant Pharmaceuticals International Inc; Jazz Pharmaceuticals Inc [JAZZP.UL] and Celgene Corp.
+The probe by the U.S. Attorney’s Office for the District of Massachusetts has also led to subpoenas to, among others, Gilead Sciences Inc; Valeant Pharmaceuticals International Inc ; Jazz Pharmaceuticals Inc and Celgene Corp.

 In September, Aegerion Pharmaceuticals Inc became the first drugmaker to resolve such allegations, agreeing to pay $40.1 million to resolve probes related to various claims stemming from its marketing of cholesterol drug Juxtapid.